wasm-forge/stable-fs/README.md

 # stable-fs

-File system implementation for the Internet Computer
+A Simple File system implementing WASI endpoints and using the stable structures of the Internet Computer